-Five year leases have been introduced within the last two weeks by Consumer Affairs.
+Five year leases have been introduced within the last two weeks by Consumer Affairs (May 2019).
 There are a few differences to a regular 12 or 24 month lease:

 - To be legislatively compliant, it must be drawn up on the prescribed template.
 If the template is altered or amended the lease may be deemed invalid.
 You can review the prescribed template on the Consumer Affairs Victoria website.